RoundEm/resume/README.md

     <td>
       <li>Managed phone line that received 120+ calls daily and helped empower customer success</li>
       <li>Assigned as dedicated point of contact and claim processor for specialized and high-demand clients</li>
-      <li>ttended benefit fairs to promote lines of coverage and provide education to customers</li>
+      <li>Represented company at benefit fairs to promote lines of coverage and provide education to customers</li>
       <li>Responsible for handling escalated customer calls</li>
     </td>
   </tr>